wue/playground/nodejs/api-simple/README.md

 to define your endpoints.

-Calling http://localhost:8000/ will route your request from server.js to controller.js to service.js an simply render "Hello!" to your browser.
+Calling http://localhost:8000/ will route your request from server.js to controller.js to service.js and simply render "Hello!" to your browser.